Love Is Blind: Brazil season 4: Filming

 Filming began in São Paulo in August 2023 and lasted 39 days up until the weddings.
 After the five newly engaged couples left the pods, filming took place at the Rio Do Rastro Eco Resort in Bom Jardim da Serra, Santa Catarina, where all the couples went on a retreat, marking the first time the show featured a winter honeymoon location.
 Then, the relationships that made it through the retreat moved in together in an apartment complex in São Paulo, where they spent the rest of the time filming up until the weddings in October 2023.

+Abuse allegations

+Ingrid Santa Rita, accused her former husband, Leandro Marçal, of rape and domestic violence.
+She alleged that he engaged in sexual acts with her without her consent while she was asleep.
+A court in São Paulo granted Ingrid a protective order, and the Civil Police opened an investigation into the allegations.
+Marçal denied the accusations, stating that he had never committed any unlawful act.